-Portugal Visa from India is required to Visit Portugal .Portugal is a Schengen state in Europe, along with 25 other countries.
+Portugal Visa from India is required to Visit Portugal for Indian citizens .Portugal is a Schengen state in Europe, along with 25 other countries.
 These countries are all part of the European Union.
 They have abolished passport and all other types of border control at their mutual borders after joining this group.
 A holder of a Schengen visa, granted by any of the Schengen Area member countries, is eligible for free movement within the entire Schengen Zone, within the validity and period limitations of the Portugal visa.
 There are different restrictions that apply to the particular visa issued by the embassy of Portugal, in accordance to the nature of travelling and length of stay in the country.
 Both Travel Portugal Visa as well as Business Portugal Visa comes under the Schengen short stay visa which allows visitors to stay for a maximum period of 90 days.

 A travel Portugal visa is granted to people who wish to enter the Portugal for tourism, travel and leisure purposes only.
 Portugal allows visitors to stay in the country for a predetermined amount of time.
 These visas do not permit the holder to work or engage in any business activities in the host country.
 Thus, in case you are travelling for tourism purposes, you must use the Portugal visa application for travel, which is valid for travel period of less than 90 days.